Design and characterization of electronic fractals

-\textit{Fractal dimension of the \Spi wave functions:} In order to determine whether the electronic wave functions inside the \Spi structure inherit the fractal dimension of the lattice, we determine the dimension of the wave-function maps at different energies.
-We calculate the box-counting dimension~\cite{Bouligand} (also called Minkowski-Bouligand dimension) for both the experimental and simulated muffin-tin LDOS maps using $D= \lim_{r \rightarrow 0} \frac{\log{N(r)}}{\log({1/r})}$, with N the number of circles needed to cover the contributing LDOS and r the radius of these circles.
-The method is presented in Fig. 3A and more details are given in the SI.
-Fig. 3B shows the box-counting dimension (dark orange) for the experimental wave-function maps acquired at different energies (see e.g. Fig. 2).
-For comparison, we also show the dimension obtained from the wave-function maps of a square lattice (dark blue), realized in the same way and measured in the same energy window~\cite{Slot2017}.
-It can be clearly seen that the box-counting dimension of the \Spi triangle is around the theoretical Hausdorff dimension 1.58 (orange solid line), while the square lattice has a dimension close to 2 (blue solid line).
-Applying the same procedure to the muffin-tin simulated maps results in very similar fractal dimensions.
+In order to determine whether the electronic wavefunctions inside the \Spi structure inherit the scaling properties of the \Spi geometry, we determine the fractal dimension of the wavefunction maps at different energies following the procedure in Ref.~[\!\!\citenum{Foroutan}].
+We calculate the box-counting dimension (also called Minkowski-Bouligand dimension) for both the experimental and simulated muffin-tin LDOS maps using $D= \lim_{r \rightarrow 0} \frac{\log{N(r)}}{\log({1/r})}$, with $N$ the number of squares on a square grid required to cover the contributing LDOS and $r$ the side length of these squares.
+In this procedure, the wavefunction maps are positioned on a 360x360 pixel square grid.
+The parts of the wavefunction maps that are in the regions containing an agglomeration of CO's are excluded by applying a mask.
+Further, we choose a threshold (55\%, 65\% and 75\% of the maximum LDOS) above which the LDOS contributes to define a binary image.
+Finally, the box-counting dimension of this image is calculated.
+The number of boxes $N$ is counted for 21 box sizes ranging from 1 to 90 pixels.
+Subsequently, the fractal dimension is given by the slope of the log-logplot for $N(r)$.
+Details can be found in the Supplementary Information.
+A typical log-logplot is presented in Fig. 3a, where the inset shows the binarized LDOS image of the experimental wavefunction map at $V = -0.325 \,$V. The red slope is calculated for the largest 11 boxes and the blue slope for the smallest 10 boxes.
+Fig. 3b shows the box-counting dimension obtained from these red slopes for the experimental (dark red) and theoretical (light red) wavefunction maps acquired at various energies.
+For comparison, we also show the dimension obtained for the wavefunction maps of a square lattice (dark and light green, for the experiment and theory respectively), realized in the same way and measured in the same energy window~\cite{Slot2017}.
+The difference between the experimental and simulated maps is ascribed to a more gradual contrast in the simulation, where also contributions of the tip density of states do not play a role.
+It can be clearly seen that the box-counting dimension of the \Spi triangle is close to the theoretical Hausdorff dimension 1.58 (red solid line), while the square lattice has a dimension close to 2 (green solid line).
+When calculating the box-counting dimension for the blue slopes for the \Spi triangle, we find the results shown in Fig. 3c.
+When using the 10 smallest boxes, the analysis yields higher values of the dimensions for the fractal, but they are still well below 2 and well below the values obtained for the square lattice.
+This behavior is well understood (see Supplementary Information).
+From these results and an additional scaling analysis shown in the SI, we conclude that the wavefunctions inherit the fractal dimension and therefore the scaling properties of the geometry to which they are confined, and that this dimension can be non-integer.